-- Depending on what is most beneficial to the individual scenario, either the tax rebate or the subsidy will be used by the tax office in their yearly income tax calculations.
+- Depending on what is most beneficial for the individual, either the tax rebate or the subsidy will be used by the tax office in their yearly income tax calculations.

 - Everybody paying into the state pension scheme is entitled to a Riester-Rente.
-People who are not entitled but are, however, married to or the register partner of someone who is, are also eligible for a Riester policy.
-They will receive the full subsidy but can only pay €120 per year in contributions.
+People who are not entitled but are, however, married to or the registered partner of someone who is, are also eligible for a Riester policy.
+They will receive the full subsidy but may only pay €120 per year in contributions.

 - The full subsidy is €175/year for adults and €300/year for children born after 2008.
 For children born before 2008 the subsidy is €185/year.
 The subsidy is always immediately used to lower the monthly premium.

 - It is necessary to submit a tax return every year to receive the full benefits available.

 - The monthly pension received is taxable at the pensioner’s personal tax rate.
 As a pensioner in Germany you usually have lower tax rates compared to when you are working.

 - Most Riester-Rente products are funds-based.
 The products themselves offer a wide range of funds to choose from including managed portfolios.
 The advantage that insurance based products have is that you can switch funds up to 12 times a year free of charge and that there are no taxes to be paid on the profits until the pension is drawn.

 - The contributions including the subsidies are guaranteed to 100%.